 18. Graphic Designer

-Many businesses always need a skilled designer to create an image, logo or visual ad for their website but usually can’t afford to keep one employed on a full-time basis.
+Many businesses need a skilled designer to create an image, logo, video or visual ad for their website but usually can’t afford to keep one employed on a full-time basis.
 This paths the way for freelance graphic designers or animators like yourself, allowing you to work on a broad range of projects for different clients.

 19. Travel Agent